 The Honda Civic has long served as a car known to the public for its fuel economy, reliability, and overall low cost of ownership.
 Since the launch in 1972, the Civic has undergone numerous transformations with varying configurations from hatchbacks, coupes, sedans, sports models, even to electric hybrids.
 Honda also used the Civic as its flatform for other compact cars such as the Honda CR-X, Honda del Sol, Honda Concerto, Honda CR-V and others.
-In its more than 45-year history, the Honda Civic has been redesigned ten times, leaving us with ten different generations of this car.
+In its more than 45-year history, the Honda Civic has been redesigned ten times, leaving us with ten different generations of this car, and many different windshields.
 We break down each generation in more detail below.

 This is the generation that started it all back in 1972.
 Following the flop of the Honda 1300 released in previous years, it was on the verge of exiting the car market altogether.
 Luckily the introduction on the fuel-friendly and low-cost Civic entered the American market at the perfect time as fuel costs were rising.

-The first generation Honda Civic came from the factory with an engine barely 1.2 liters and radio and air conditioner were optional.
+The first generation Honda Civic came from the factory with an engine of barely 1.2 liters and radio and air conditioner were optional.
 Honda introduced its patented CVCC engine in 1975 which provided a more complete, efficient, and cleaner combustion.
 It was only available as a two-door hatchback in the US at first, although four-door hatchback versions had already hit overseas.